Coffee: Fair trade

 The concept of fair trade labeling, which guarantees coffee growers a negotiated preharvest price, began in the late 1980s with the Max Havelaar Foundation's labeling program in the Netherlands.
 In 2004, 24,222 metric tons (of 7,050,000 produced worldwide) were fair trade; in 2005, 33,991 metric tons out of 6,685,000 were fair trade, an increase from 0.34% to 0.51%.
 A number of fair trade impact studies have shown that fair trade coffee produces a mixed impact on the communities that grow it.
 Many studies are skeptical about fair trade, reporting that it often worsens the bargaining power of those who are not part of it.
-The very first fair-trade coffee was an effort to import Guatemalan coffee into Europe as "Indio Solidarity Coffee".
+The first fair-trade coffee was an effort to import Guatemalan coffee into Europe as "Indio Solidarity Coffee".

 Since the founding of organizations such as the European Fair Trade Association (1987), the production and consumption of fair trade coffee has grown as some local and national coffee chains started to offer fair trade alternatives.
 For example, in April 2000, after a year-long campaign by the human rights organization Global Exchange, Starbucks decided to carry fair-trade coffee in its stores.
-Since September 2009 all Starbucks Espresso beverages in UK and Ireland are made with Fairtrade and Shared Planet certified coffee.
+Since September 2009 all Starbucks espresso beverages in UK and Ireland are made with Fairtrade and Shared Planet certified coffee.

-A 2005 study done in Belgium concluded that consumers' buying behavior is not consistent with their positive attitude toward ethical products.
+A 2005 study in Belgium concluded that consumers' buying behavior is not consistent with their positive attitude toward ethical products.
 On average 46% of European consumers claimed to be willing to pay substantially more for ethical products, including fair-trade products such as coffee.
 The study found that the majority of respondents were unwilling to pay the actual price premium of 27% for fair trade coffee.

-Speciality coffee and new trading relationships
+Specialty coffee and new trading relationships

-Speciality coffee has driven a desire for more traceable coffee, and as such businesses are offering coffees that may come from a single origin, or a single lot from a single farm.
+Specialty coffee has driven a desire for more traceable coffee, and as such businesses are offering coffees that may come from a single origin, or a single lot from a single farm.
 This can give rise to the roaster developing a relationship with the producer, to discuss and collaborate on coffee.
 The roaster may also choose to cut out the importers and exporters to directly trade with the producer, or they may "fairly trade", where any third-parties involved in the transaction are thought to have added value, and there is a high level of transparency around the price, although often there is no certification to back it up.
 This process tends to only be done for high-quality products since keeping the coffee separate from other coffees adds costs, and so only coffee that roasters believe can command a higher price will be kept separate.

 Some coffee is sold through internet auction – much of it is sold through a competition, with coffees passing through local and international jurors, and then the best coffees being selected to be bid on.
 Some estates known for high-quality coffee also sell their coffee through an online auction.
 This can lead to increased price transparency since the final price paid is usually published.